 They’re good hot or cold.
 I even put mine back in the Sister Schubert wrapper after they’ve cooled and transport them to the game that way or other potluck event.

 It was such a fun time.
-Sister Schubert’s is an uber inspiring lady, starting a successful business as a result of demand at a church food bizarre.
-She’s positive, kind, optimistic.
+Sister Schubert is an uber-inspiring lady, starting a successful business as a result of demand at a church food bizarre.
+She’s positive, kind, and optimistic.
 Opening her home and her heart, I was inspired by her work ethic and desire to help others.

 On our first night at the event, Sister entertained us.
-We had crepes filled with chicken, cheese and broccoli and a salad of butter lettuce, grapefruit and avocados.
-(Crazy as it seems, this was my favorite.
-I re-created it Sunday for my lunch.
-Maybe I’ll post that recipe sometime.)
+We had crepes filled with chicken, cheese, and broccoli and a salad of

 One of the most memorable things Sister did, and there were many, was to re-create one of each of our desserts.
 How thoughtful is that?
 I’ve never had someone serve me one of my desserts!

 Isn’t that the cutest display ever?

 The Kitchen is My Playground Luscious Lemon Coconut Bars